 With a multi-layer integration flow, Symbol permits working directly with a REST API layer that is easy to integrate with WebSockets and HTTP requests.
 Also, there are several Software Development Kits (SDK) that have been developed for Symbol: check out here.

-Symbol blockchain network provide with many different transaction types that can be used to implement different business processes.
-In fact, these transaction types offer basic account transactions, transaction filters and assets filters, a distributed names registry, and cross-chain interoperability.
+Symbol blockchain networks provide many different transaction types that can be used to implement different business processes.
+In fact, these transaction types offer basic account transactions, transaction filters, and assets filters, a distributed names registry, and cross-chain interoperability.
 Client implementations can make use of all transaction types or only integrate with a subset of the available list.